 The American Migraine Foundation’s Guide to Triggers & How to Manage Them

-The sudden onset of a migraine means a dark room, bed and a cool towel for most of us.
+The sudden onset of migraine means a dark room, bed, and a cool towel for most of us.
 While these seem to come out of nowhere, many will find that there are usually some signs that a migraine attack is on its way.
 These signs can reveal a pattern in your symptoms, and even provide you with preventative tools for managing migraine.
 Everyone has different triggers, but there are a few common culprits that affect a large number of people living with migraine.
 When you can identify your triggers, you are one step closer to effectively managing your migraine and avoiding future attacks.

 Tips for managing the 10 most common migraine triggers

 Perhaps the biggest culprit of all, stress is a trigger for almost 70% of people with migraine, and one study revealed that 50-70% of people had a significant association between their daily stress level and their daily migraine activity.
 When you add the perpetual worry of when the next attack will strike, it can start to feel like a never-ending, exhausting cycle.

 How to cope: Start by making a list of the things known to cause you undue stress and tension, and then work towards reducing these triggers in your life.
 Biofeedback, relaxation therapy, meditation, exercise, and maintaining a consistent sleep schedule can be extremely helpful in managing stress.
 These strategies will not eliminate all stress from your life, but they can change your body’s physiological response to stress and thus reduce the ability for stress to trigger a migraine attack.